tastyigniter/TastyIgniter/README.md

 package declarations found in merged files will overwrite the declarations made by earlier files.
 Files are loaded in the order specified by the `include` setting with globbed files being processed in alphabetical order.

+### merge-dev

+By default, `autoload-dev` and `require-dev` sections of included files are merged.
+A `"merge-dev": false` setting will disable this behavior.

 ### merge-extra